Last Updated on by

 - Adolescents 14 to 18 years need 55 mcg

-The maximum RDA for adults is 200 mcgs, and this is from ALL sources – food and supplements.
+The maximum RDA for adults is 200 mcg, and this is from ALL sources – food and supplements.
 I couldn’t find a maximum for children, but to be safe, I recommend sticking with the RDA for each age group and not going more than 5 mcg above that number.
 Selenium is one of those nutrients that one must be very careful not to over ingest.

 Best Selenium Sources

 Brazil nuts – The most selenium dense food on Earth.
-The National Institutes of health has said, “It is wise to eat Brazil nuts only occasionally because of their very high selenium content.”2 One serving – 1 ounce (6-8 nuts) contains 544 mcg, on average
+The National Institutes of Health has said, “It is wise to eat Brazil nuts only occasionally because of their very high selenium content.”2 One serving – 1 ounce (6-8 nuts) contains 544 mcg, on average